-Richard R. Oliphant is the President & Founder of Oliphant Enterprises, a leader in the construction and development business.
+Richard Oliphant is the President & Founder of Oliphant Enterprises, a leader in the construction and development business.
 An acknowledged forerunner in the building industry and a firm believer in returning to the community what one has received from it, Richard’s record providing community service is extensive.
 He served two years as Planning Commissioner, six years as a City Councilman, two years as Vice Mayor, and eight years as Mayor for the City of Indian Wells, CA.

-Richard is also a Founder and Former Chairman of the Coachella Valley Economic Partnership, as well as Founding Chairman and current President and Chairman of the Lincoln Club of the Coachella Valley.
+Richard Oliphant is also a Founder and Former Chairman of the Coachella Valley Economic Partnership, as well as Founding Chairman and current President and Chairman of the Lincoln Club of the Coachella Valley.
 Along with his wife, Janice, he has dramatically influenced the development and availability of educational opportunities in the Coachella Valley.
 Richard holds an honorary degree of Doctor of Humane Letters from the California State University and California State University, San Bernardino.

-Kate Buckley: Dick, I’ve interviewed a plethora of accomplished people for my Spotlight series over the past three years, but your resume may take the cake—entrepreneur, business leader, philanthropist, influencer, educational enthusiast, former city councilman and mayor of Indian Wells.
+Kate Buckley: I’ve interviewed a plethora of accomplished people for my Spotlight series over the past three years, but your resume may take the cake—entrepreneur, business leader, philanthropist, influencer, educational enthusiast, former city councilman and mayor of Indian Wells.
 You have a reputation for pulling off what others deem impossible.
 What drives you?

-Dick Oliphant: I have been accused of being a visionary and doer.
+Richard Oliphant: I have been accused of being a visionary and doer.
 My character is to be a problem solver.
 My business requires problem solving and I have been, fortunately, good at it.
 I am a resident for over 50 years of the Coachella Valley.
 My goal has been to build the economics of the desert through education, business expansion and non-profits.
 That is why I was a founder of the Coachella Valley Economic Partnership, the Greater Palm Springs Convention and Visitors Bureau, the Cove Communities Public Services Commission, Desert Sands School Building Corporation and the California State University Palm Desert campus.
 I see opportunities and I act on them.

-Personally: My wife Jan [pictured with Richard at left] has been my biggest influencer.
+Personally: My wife Jan has been my biggest influencer.
 Business: Two people who believed in me at a very early age.
 Fred Busby, my boss and mentor in Tucson, Arizona where he allowed me to design, construct and sell the first golf course community of its kind.
 He gave me the land and a check book and I constructed the entire project in less than a year.
 Second is Frank Goodman, who became my partner in Palm Desert.
 We joined forces in 1964 and ended only when he passed away a few months ago.

 Your domestic projects include designing tennis complexes, golf courses, retirement communities, apartment complexes, and commercial and medical centers.
 I understand you now also consult on projects abroad—can you comment on where, and what sorts of projects?